This page contains tiger facts, pictures, video and in-depth information.

 - Conservation Status: Endangered

-It may seem hard to believe that tigers are in the same family as domestic cats, but If you watch your pet cat closely and compare its behaviour with that of a tiger (on film or at a zoo) you’ll see similarities in the way both animals move and behave!
+It may seem hard to believe that the domestic cat (Felis catus), is in the same family as the tiger, but If you watch your pet cat closely and compare its behavior with that of a tiger (on film or at a zoo) you’ll see similarities in the way both animals move and behave!